How do you work with a Collection when you can’t visit it? How can we create a community when we need to stay apart?

 Once an object restricted to a medical setting, the surgical face mask is one of the most looked for, discussed, and questioned objects of 2020.
-De-hospitalized and normalized, the surgical face mask has become a necessity, a symbol of crisis, a monument, a document, a creative tool of self-expression, and in some cases even an artwork.
+De-hospitalised and normalised, it has become a necessity, a symbol of crisis, a monument, a document, a creative tool of self-expression, and in some cases even an artwork.

 This interactive workshop will use items from the Wellcome Collection to explore the normalisation and depersonalisation surgical face masks have prompted in contemporary culture.
 Through a playful series of practical and discursive activities, we will think through and use making, gesture and language to critically consider the sensorial, material and theoretical impact surgical face masks have had outside of the medical setting.

 Each participant will receive in the post a Materials Pack for the workshop.

 Reading Group Workshops

 Facilitated by Marie Allitt (University of Leeds / University of York)